pxLi/spark-rapids/README.md

 The SQL plugin tries to produce results that are bit for bit identical with Apache Spark.

-Operator compatibility is documented [here](./docs/compatibility.md)
+1qweOperator compatibility is documented [here](./docs/compatibility.md)

 ## Tuning